RayAndrade/TheRayCode/PHP/AbstractFactory/README.md

     }
 }
 ```
-The last place we need to go is to the **index**.php file
+The last place we need to go is to the **index**.php file.
-The code we add is:
+The code for that file is:
 ```php
 function clientCode(AbstractFactory $factory)
 {